pedrodeffanti/pedrodeffanti/README.md

 - 👋 Hi, I'm Peter
-- 👀 I'm interested in Database - Programming in JavaScript, HTML, Python
+- 👀 I'm interested in Database, Power BI, Programming in JavaScript, HTML, Python
 - 🌱 I am currently learning HTML
 - 💞️ I'm looking to collaborate in all areas of development
 - 📫 How to contact me? pedrodeffantijr@gmail.com or (19) 98241-5059 or whatsapp (19) 99938-1003